Be-Secure/BLIman/genesis/ADD-UPDATE-GENESIS.md

 # Managing genesis file configurations.
 ## Gudelines to Add or Update a genesis file.
 To update the existing genesis files, follow the below guidelines.
-- Find the tool applicability to which type of lab deployment or deployments is.

 - All configuration must be in capital letters.
 - Add following two configuration for any new tool mandatory.
-    - INSTALL_TOOLNAME
+    - INSTALL_\<TOOLNAME\>
         <br>Tool is installed only if this is enalbed. if disabled or not defined tool is not installed.
-    - TOOLNAME_VESRION
+    - TOOLNAME_\<VESRION\>
     <br> Tells the version of tool to be installed.
 If not defined or blank install the latest release.
-    <br> Replace the TOOLNAME with the actual name of tool in capital letters.
+    <br> Replace the \<TOOLNAME\> with the actual name of tool in capital letters.
 - For any configuration added put the comments above the configuration to specify possible values, description and reference if any.

-- Configurations must have deault values and should be the values assigned initially.
+- Configurations must have default values assigned initially.
-- Keep the configuration minimum.
+- Keep the configuration as minimum as possible.
+Do not add too many parameters to be passed for a tool.

 ## Guidelines to add new custom genesis file.
 To add any new custom genesis file, it must be grouping additional tool on top of default genesis file. [default-genesis](https://github.com/Be-Secure/BeSLab/blob/master/genesis.yaml).